Phase II: Establishing a Presence

 - Some examples include: Priest’s birthday, ordination or profession of vows anniversary, parish anniversary, Easter, and Christmas.
 Other days to add are: World Day for Consecrated Life, National Marriage Week, World Marriage Day, Uplift Your Priest, World Day of Prayer for Vocations, Religious Brother’s Day, World Priest Day, Priesthood Sunday, National Vocation Awareness Week, and World Day for Cloistered Life.

-The gift of prayer is a beautiful way for children and adults to show appreciation for a priest or religious sister or brother at their parish or school.
-A Spiritual Bouquet is the offering of a Holy Rosary, Mass, an hour of Eucharistic Adoration, a Chaplet of Divine Mercy, or other personal prayers for another person.
-These spiritual gifts of prayerful affirmation also balance the more challenging aspects of a priest or sister’s ministry and let them know how much students pray for and appreciate their daily sacrifices.
+The gift of prayer is a beautiful way for parishioners, children and adults alike, to show appreciation for their priest.
+In Spiritual Bouquets, a parishioner gives the offering of a Holy Rosary, Mass, an hour of Eucharistic Adoration, a Chaplet of Divine Mercy, or other personal prayers for another person.
+These gifts of prayer are given to priests to lift them up on their special days like Priesthood Sunday, Easter, Christmas, Valentine’s Day, or their birthday or ordination anniversary.
+These gifts of affirmation also balance the more challenging communication the priest often hears, letting them know how much parishioners pray for and appreciate their daily sacrifices.

 - The bouquets make wonderful thank you gifts for guests who visit your students.